-We are

-lucky to have many people with ideas and energy for things to happen all they need is some support from us to make it happen.
+We are lucky to have many people with ideas and energy for things to happen all they need is some support from us to make it happen.

-I would like to thank our dedicated team of staff and volunteers for their ongoing support and dedication.
-It is my great privilege to work alongside such as fantastic group generously gave their time being passionate to contribute to our community.
+I would like to thank our dedicated team of staff and volunteers for their on-going support and dedication.
+It is my great privilege to work alongside such a fantastic group who generously gave their time and passionately contribute to our community.